rsksmart/devportal-1.0/_rsk/node/configure/cli.md

 The RSK node stores transactions, blocks, and other blockchain state on disk.
-This is known as the *Block Database*.
+This is known as the *Blockchain Database*.

 - `--reset`:
   Indicates that the block database should be erased, and should start from scratch,